 After the war, New York Ship produced a series of nuclear submarines.
 Still, by the mid-sixties, demand for New York Shipbuilding’s services had all but disappeared, and the company closed down in 1967.

 New York Shipbuilding employed shipyard workers and Navy veterans.
 Those working there were unknowingly exposed to dangerous asbestos which has been identified as causing mesothelioma.
-Fortunately there is quality medical care available for veterans and non-veterans alike.
-Please check out our page on How Mesothelioma Affects Veterans or our veteran medical support guide for more information.
+Fortunately, there is quality medical care available for veterans and non-veterans alike.

 If you are among the veterans exposed to asbestos at this or other shipyards you may be eligible for compensation.
 Many mesothelioma navy cases are currently being filed by mesothelioma attorneys on behalf of veterans.
 Please fill out our form to the right to find out more.